MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 1. Connect to the **Client 1 VM** and browse to the [Microsoft 365 network connectivity test tool(https://connectivity.office.com)](https://connectivity.office.com?azure-portal=true) as **MOD Administrator**.

-2. Select **Sign in** at the top-right corner.
+2. In the upper-right corner, select **Sign in**.

-3. Specify the location and select **Add your location**.
+3. Select **Add your location** and specify the location.

-    You can type in your location by city, state, and country or you can have it detected from the web browser.
-Then press **Run test**.
+     You can enter your location by city, state, and country, or have it detected from the web browser.
+Select **Run test**.

 4. Select **Open file** when prompted after downloading the advanced client test application.

+	> [!NOTE]
-	**Note**: The application requires .NET Core installed.
-Select **Yes** if you get prompted to install .NET Core.
-Select **Download x64** under **Run desktop apps** section then follow the installation instruction.
+	> The application requires .NET Core installed.
+Select **Download it now** to download **Microsoft Windows Desktop Runtime x64**, and then follow the installation instructions.

-5. Start the advanced tests client application - **Office 365 Network Onboarding Advanced Tests**.
+5. Start the advanced tests client application, **Office 365 Network Onboarding Advanced Tests**.
+When testing is complete, the results will be available in the browser window from where you launched this program.

-	- Download the application
-	- Navigate to downloads folder and run the client application

-6. Once the client application starts, the web page will update to show this result.
+6. After the client application completes testing, the web page updates to show the **Network connectivity test results for your location**.

-7. Review the result under **Details** tab.
+7. Review the results under the **Details** tab.

 In this task, you have used Microsoft 365 network connectivity test tool to test the connectivity and connection quality of your network infrastructure for Microsoft Teams.